-Consensus-based peer review involves the review of student work against system wide criteria and standards and the validation of Unit Grades.
-This is done by matching student performance with the criteria and standards outlined in the Achievement Standards, as stated in the Framework.
-Advice is then given to colleges to assist teachers with, or confirm, their judgments.
-In addition, feedback is given on the construction of assessment instruments.
+Review is a subcategory of moderation, comprising the review of standards and the validation of Unit Grades.
+In the review process, Unit Grades, determined for Year 11 and Year 12 student assessment portfolios that have been assessed in schools by teachers under accredited courses, are moderated by peer review against system wide criteria and standards.
+This is done by matching student performance with the criteria and standards outlined in the unit grade descriptors as stated in the Framework.
+Advice is then given to colleges to assist teachers with, and/or reassure them on, their judgments.